-Executive Director Chairman of the Board of Directors

-Average tenure in years: 6 months
+Executive Director Chairman of the Board of Directors Age: 69 Date first elected to the Board: June 07, 2024 Average tenure in years: 6 months

 Jose Isidro N. Camacho is Nickel Asia's Chairman of the Board of Directors.
 He is the Chairman of the Corporate Governance Committee and Finance Committee of the Company.
 He is currently the Chairman of SunLife Canada (Philippines) and the University of Arts Singapore.
 He briefly served as Secretary of Energy in 2001 and then the Secretary of Finance until 2003.